oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 **JADN definition of Person in [GFM](#gfm) table style ([Section 5.1.1](#511-table-style)):**

-GFM tables do not support multi-column cells, so the type definition line precedes the table rather than being part of it as in html table style.

   *Type: Person (Record)*

 |  ID  |    Name   |   Type  |   #  | Description |